Unix commands I need often

 • Broot: better navigation of directory trees.

 • mcfly: McFly replaces your default ctrl-r shell history search with an intelligent search engine that takes into account your working directory and the context of recently executed commands.
-McFly’s suggestions are prioritized in real time with a small neural network.
+McFly’s suggestions are prioritised in real time with a small neural network.

 There are many more under text data processing.